 Please note that VA benefits will not coordinate with either Medicare A and B, Medicare Supplements or Medicare Advantage plans.

 Getting started with Medicare: Next Steps are to call your independent sales agent

 At this point you should contact your Independent Medicare agent to talk about the specific plans and companies that can provide the best plan for you.

 Other resources to help you with Medicare and a Medicare supplement benefit description

 Getting started with Medicare: Medicare supplement benefits flow chart: Click for Medicare supplement benefits by plan chart

 The National Council on Aging also has good resources and information for new recipients of Medicare.
 Click for the site

-The CMS website has info on the basics of starting Medicare A and B which is helpful for those getting started with Medicare.
-Click for Site
+The CMS website has info on the basics of starting Medicare A and B. Click for Site

 More about how to enroll in Medicare by WebMD